bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/docs/devblog_3.md

 Message to send | CAN message | Comments
 --- | --- | ---
-Master to poll if modules is conncted | P |
+Master to poll if modules is connected | P |
 Module to reply that it's connected | p |
 Master to have modules initialise a game | I |
 Module to reply when it's initialised a game | i |